-Cambridge is a global center for biotechnology research and manufacturing, with more than 50 biotechnology and pharmaceutical laboratories located within city limits.
+Cambridge is a global center for biotechnology research and manufacturing, with over 90 biotechnology and pharmaceutical laboratories located within city limits.

 In 1977, Cambridge became the first city in the world to regulate the manipulation of genetic material.
 The Cambridge Recombinant DNA Technology Ordinance establishes strict oversight of university and commercial laboratories that engage in recombinant DNA research.
 The requirements set forth in the city ordinance are based on the widely employed National Institutes of Health (NIH) Guidelines for Research Involving DNA Molecules.